HdrHistogram/HdrHistogram_py/README.rst

 Overview
 ========

-High Dynamic Range Histogram python library
+High Dynamic Range Histogram pure python implementation

-This repository contains a port/rewrite in python of portions of the HDR Histogram library augmented with a few extensions to support an accurate aggregation of distributed histograms (see details below).
+This repository contains a port to python of portions of the HDR Histogram library

 Acknowledgements